gchoy/R-scripts/README.md

 # R-scripts
-This is a collection of R scripts that I have used to generate graphs.
+This is a collection of R scripts that I have used to help me with small tasks.